White House Asks Supreme Court To Rule On DACA Sooner, Not Later

 The Department of Justice has once again petitioned the Supreme Court to intervene in pending cases over the future of DACA, or Deferred Action for Childhood Arrivals, the Obama-era program that protects immigrants who were brought to the U.S. illegally as children.

-The program is keeping about 700,00o young people from being deported, NPR's Joel Rose notes.
+The program is keeping about 700,000 young people from being deported, NPR's Joel Rose notes.
 At the moment, DACA is accepting renewals but not new applicants.
-If it ended, currently protected individuals could be deported, though it's not clear how quickly that might happen.
+If the program is ended, currently protected individuals could be deported, though it's not clear how quickly that might happen.

 More than a year ago, the Trump administration announced it was ending the program.
 Multiple judges have blocked that change, and three cases have worked their way to the federal appellate level.